ebrithiljonas/fittrackee-uploader/README.md

 ## Features

-* Upload workout files from a folder, for example your Garmin watch after connecting it
+- Upload workout files from a folder, for example your Garmin watch after connecting it
-* Move uploaded files to a different folder and optionally add title and sport type to the filename
+- Move uploaded files to a different folder and optionally add title and sport type to the filename
-* Add some basic stats to the description on FitTrackee like calories and average heart rate.
+- Add some basic stats to the description on FitTrackee like calories and average heart rate.
-* Allows uploading files that are not compatible with FitTrackee like FIT files
+- Allows uploading files that are not compatible with FitTrackee like FIT files

 ## Supported file types

-* FIT
+- FIT
-* GPX
+- GPX

-## Basic usage

-The first time you start it, you'll be asked to enter your fittrackee URL and user login details, then it will log you in automatically.
-Then go to Settings > Options and select the local folder where the fit/gpx files are located.
-These files will be loaded one by one, so you can select the type of training (run, walk, bike...), give it a title and then click on the Upload button.

 ## Installation